jagerber48/sciform/docs/source/options.rst

 Value/Uncertainty Formatting Options
 ====================================

-For value/uncertainty formatting the value + uncertainty pair are formatted as follows.
+For value/uncertainty formatting, the value + uncertainty pair are formatted as follows.
 First, significant figure rounding is applied to the uncertainty according to the specified precision.